 The EHCP is actually just a new name for the handgun carry permit issued by the state before January 1st 2020, which allows for both concealed carry and open carry.

 The CHCP only allows for concealed carry.

 The trade-off is that the CHCP has fewer requirements, which can be satisfied through an online-only course.
 If you would like more information about the course, process, and requirements — take a look at the USCCA Tennessee Online Concealed Carry Course.

 There are only a few basic requirements that the Tennessee Department of Safety and Homeland Security asks of you before issuing your Handgun Carry Permit.

-To qualify for an HCP, you must be:
+To qualify for an EHCP, you must be:

 - 21 or older;

 - A US citizen or a legal resident of the United States; and